 • It’s easy to clean.
 Unlike the glass-top electric range my mother had, where a spill would quickly burn into the cooktop and leave a nasty mess, the surface of the induction burner stays relatively cool and it’s easy to wipe up spills after dinner.

 • You can put it away!
-Holly Ann and I both love to cook, and counter space is often at a premium.
+HA and I both love to cook, and counter space is often at a premium.
 A large chunk of our counter is taken up by our five-burner gas cooktop, even though we rarely use more than 1-2 burners at a time (and often none when we’re prepping).
 The induction burner just slides edgewise onto a shelf, taking up very little space.
 In fact, we’ve designed our new island kitchen to have no built-in cooktop at all.
 Instead, we’ll have a shelf with induction burners, probably one twin burner and 2-3 singles.
 Just pull them down when we need to cook, and slide them back away when we’re done and enjoy the wide-open spaces of countertop in the mean time.

 Downsides?
 There are some.
 We already have a microwave oven and a toaster oven, so we have to be careful how much load we put on a circuit.
 (That won’t be a problem with the island house, where we’re custom wiring the kitchen with four separate, balanced 20-amp circuits.)
 The burner has a fan that isn’t too loud — but I find most cooling fans annoying, and this one is no exception.
 It continues to run for a minute or two even after the device is turned off.
 Our toaster oven does the same thing.
 There are reasons why this design decision makes sense, but it can get a bit noisy in the kitchen.